Nelsonville Music Festival

-The Nelsonville Music Festival is an annual four-day music festival located at the Historic Village of Robbins Crossing at Hocking College in Nelsonville, Ohio.
-The event in Southeastern Ohio usually takes place in late May or early June and features a variety of musical genres and includes local, regional, national and international artists.
+The Nelsonville Music Festival is an annual four-day music festival located at Snow Fork near Nelsonville, Ohio.
+The event in Southeastern Ohio takes place in July and features a variety of musical genres and includes local, regional, national and international artists.
 The weekend celebration includes local food and artisans as well as a campground for both primitive and RV camping.
 The festival also provides activities for children and strives to be environmentally friendly.

 History

 The first Nelsonville Music Festival was held on July 23, 2005 on the square in the downtown Nelsonville Historic Arts District in Nelsonville, Ohio.
 The first event included six bands and a crowd of around 750 people, as well as artisans from the region.
 The festival is produced by Stuart's Opera House, a historic non-profit theatre.
 All proceeds of the event go towards keeping Stuart's Opera House in operation.
 The festival was started as an opportunity to bring more people to Nelsonville and served as revitalization of the arts district.
 The second and third year, the festival was held in a field behind Rocky Boots, a popular shoe outlet headquartered in the town.
 After three years as a one-day event, the festival was expanded to become a three-day event and was moved to the Historic Village of Robbins Crossing at Hocking College.
 The festival has since added a fourth day and expanded to feature more than 60 bands and a crowd of upwards of 7,000 in 2014.